Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game8_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-These clues are highly effective at misdirecting towards 'Autobiography' and 'Memoir' by focusing on personal accounts and individual experiences without mentioning the external authorial perspective crucial to 'Biography'.
+These clues are highly deceptive.
+They perfectly describe 'Autobiography' and 'Memoir' by emphasizing the first-person, personal viewpoint, individual experiences, and author's feelings.
+They strongly lead away from 'Biography' which is typically written by someone else.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices